5 Segmentation

 • Are we able to better determine product offerings?

 Regardless of how we define success, segmentation should always be considered a work in progress.
 Segmentation cannot remain static and be successful.
-Instead, we must understand how to change our behavior to best suit our customers’ expectations, channel capability, and purchase behavior to maximize our opportunity.
+To maximize our opportunity, we must understand how to change our behavior to best suit our customers expectations, channel capability, and purchase behavior.

 5.2 Demographic segmentation